cloudfoundry/docs-book-cloudfoundry/README.md

 1. Make sure you have a signed CLA.
 Even if you aren't contributing running code, we still need a Contributor License Agreement.

-2. Clone this repository.
-(You do not need to fork this repository unless you plan to contribute template changes or add a new topic repository).

-3. Fork the topic repository that you want to contribute to.
+1. Fork the content repository you want to make a contribution to.
+For example,
+The docs that describe buildpacks can be found at http://docs.cloudfoundry.org/buildpacks/index.html.
+The content repo is: https://github.com/cloudfoundry/docs-buildpacks
+The docs that describe how to push apps, create service instances, etc. can be found at: http://docs.cloudfoundry.org/devguide/services/.
+The content repo is: https://github.com/cloudfoundry/docs-dev-guide

+1. Clone your fork of the content repository.
 Make sure to clone your fork of the topic repository to a directory that is a sibling to this book repository.
 So, for example, if you are contributing content to the Buildpack documentation, your folder structure would look like this:

   <pre>